skratsch-solutions/skratsch-solutions.github.io/_it-services/backup-and-recovery.md

 weight: 2
 ---

+## Safeguarding Your Business Data: Backup and Recovery
-## Make sure your business data is backed up

-Let us create a backup and recovery plan - and continually manage it - so you don't have to worry about losing data or losing sleep!
+Ensuring the safety of your business data is paramount.
+Let us create a robust backup and recovery plan, meticulously managed, so you can rest easy:

-- Back up to multiple locations, including offsite copies
+- **Multiple Backups**: Store copies in various locations, including offsite options.
-- Have written backup procedures that are rigorously followed
+- **Procedural Rigor**: Implement written backup procedures and adhere to them consistently.
-- Routinely test the recovery process
+- **Regular Testing**: Routinely test the recovery process to validate its effectiveness.

-Data loss events almost always happen suddenly and unexpectedly.
-Don't wait until you experience a data loss to learn the lesson.
-Your backup and recovery plan is critical to business continuity and disaster recovery.
+Data loss strikes unexpectedly.
+Don't wait for a crisis to learn the importance of a backup strategy.
+Your plan is the lifeline for business continuity and disaster recovery.

-With our help, you avoid losing valuable data and time.

-## Small Business Backup and Recovery Plans
+## Small Business Backup Essentials

-Having a small business backup plan is critical, but so is testing the recovery processes.
+Testing recovery processes is as crucial as having a backup plan.
+Consider this alarming statistic:

-> Over 66% of small businesses who experience a major data loss go out of business within a year.
+> Over 66% of small businesses experiencing major data loss go out of business within a year.

-There are so many heartbreaking stories of companies who _thought_ they had a small business backup plan, only to find the recovery disk failed or that when the entire office was flooded, the backup systems were also on site.
-When we help companies create a backup and recovery plan, we ask them these two critical questions:
+Heartbreaking stories abound—companies believing they were prepared, only to face failed recovery disks or on-site backup systems lost during office floods.
+When we assist businesses with backup and recovery planning, we pose two critical questions:

-- **How much DATA can you afford to lose?**
-- **How much DOWNTIME can you afford?**

-Downtime and data loss can cost you money, and your reputation.
+1. **Data Tolerance**: How much data loss can your business withstand?
+2. **Downtime Threshold**: What's an acceptable downtime duration?

-> Imagine a wedding photographer losing a customer's wedding photos.
-When you consider the negative publicity they receive on social media and review sites, this one _small mistake could cost the company their entire business.
+Remember, downtime and data loss impact your bottom line and reputation.
+Picture a wedding photographer losing irreplaceable wedding photos—the repercussions on social media and review sites could be devastating.

-The scale of your small business backup and recovery plans depends largely on your answer to those two questions.
+Choose wisely—the scale of your backup and recovery plans hinges on your answers to these pivotal questions.

-## Keep IT System Records
+## Maintain Comprehensive IT System Records

-Make sure you have the passwords, file names, vendor support numbers.
-We recommend clients create a "red binder" of critical information about your IT environment that can be pulled out in an emergency.
-Know your logins!
+Safeguarding your IT environment involves more than just digital files.
+Consider creating a "red binder" containing critical information that can be accessed during emergencies.
+Here's what to include:

+1. **Passwords and Logins**: Document essential credentials for systems, applications, and services.
+2. **File Names and Locations**: Keep track of where important files reside.
+3. **Vendor Support Contacts**: Store contact details for tech support and service providers.

-Box.com, Dropbox, Google Drive and other file sharing solutions can make collaboration easier and will store files in the cloud, but they don't replace having and testing your small business backup plan.
+While cloud solutions like Box.com, Dropbox, and Google Drive enhance collaboration, they don't replace a robust backup plan.
+Regularly test your backups to ensure business continuity.